swapnilk30/JavaDeveloperNotes2024/06_String.md

     }
 }
 ```
-### 14. What is difference between Stringbuffer and Stringbuffer in java ?
+### 14. What is difference between StringBuffer and StringBuilder in java ?
 ![string](/images/stringbuilder.jpg)